hamzamohdzubair/notes/topictree.md

                 - MLE for bernoulli
                   - continuous version of bernoulli pmf
                 - MLE for normal
+                - MLE for Uniform
+                - Properties of MLE
               - 22 | MAP
               - 23 | Naive Bayes
               - 24 | Logistic Regression